GameDevRichtofen-G/Everything-about-Neural-Networks-/README.md

 there are many different other optimizers, but these two are the most common ones for `binary cross entropy ` and `Multi Cross entropy`.

 # How to create a NN
-they are so many different ways to create our own Neural network.
+there are so many different ways to create our own Neural network.
 We can make one from scratch or we can one using different `tools` like :